First, you need the right roommate, that's roommate matching. Many find their process self-explanatory.

-You'll get first crack at the best people, giving you an advantage over those who choose to review their matches first or those within Free Roommate Search.
+You'll get first crack at the best people, giving you an advantage over those who choose to review their matches first or remain Free Roommate Search.

-You can easily identify yourself when you contact those members who are still Free Roommate Searchers.
+You can easily identify yourself when you contact Free Roommate Searchers.

-Your match email will ALSO contain all YOUR answers to ALL the questions, along with the customized comparisons, making it very easy to contact whomever you like.
+Your match email will also contain all your answers to all the questions, along with the customized comparisons, making it very easy to contact your choices.